MaksimDzhangirov/backendBankExample/docs/part53-eng.md

 }
 ```

-As you can see, it takes an HTTP response writer and an HTTP request
+As you can see, it takes an HTTP `ResponseWriter` and an HTTP `Request`
 object as input.

 Here, we're just doing a type conversion from an anonymous function to